26 April 2022

 - Add key to agent when the database is opened/unlocked

-- Remove key from agent when database is closed/locked
+- Remove key from agent when the database is closed/locked

 Depending on your usage and your security needs, you could also unload your key after several seconds.
 It’s up to you.